Evaluation and Grading

 Course Withdrawal: Students who wish to drop a course must do so in writing and must have the approval of the faculty advisor and Dean of the School of Graduate Studies.
 Courses dropped during the add/drop period (first week for seven-week courses and first two weeks for all other courses) do not appear on the student’s transcript.
 Withdrawal from a seven-week course between weeks two and four will result in a grade of WP or WF, and withdrawal from a 15-week course between weeks three and 12 will result in a grade of WP or WF, which indicates whether the student was passing or failing the course at the time of withdrawal.
 After these deadlines, students will receive the appropriate grade earned in the course.
 A grade of W will be assigned to students who enrolled in but did not participate in a course.
 Students who do not officially withdraw from a course will receive a letter grade that reflects their achievement.

 Course Syllabus: Students receive a syllabus for each course during the first week of the term.
-The syllabus contains the instructor's name and office hours, a general description of the course and its contents, a statement of learning outcomes, descriptions of the instructor's attendance and grading policies, the academic integrity policy, arranging for disability accommodations, and a list of major assignments.
+The syllabus contains the instructor's name and office hours, a general description of the course and its contents, a statement of learning outcomes, descriptions of the instructor's participation and grading policies, the academic integrity policy, arranging for disability accommodations, and a list of major assignments.